Blood pythons (Python brongersmai) are members of the python genus native to South East Asia.

 You need an absolute minimum of 48″x24″x”24″.

-This is a great option since it has secure doors and has plenty of space for these massive adult snakes.
+A terrarium for a blood python should have secure doors and has plenty of space for these massive adult snakes.
 If your snake ends up being a giant, go for a larger enclosure.

 You need room for two very large hides, a water dish that will fit the snake, and branches since many blood pythons like the option to climb.